parashah202/US-CRIME-/README.md

 Then the crime incidents had been compared with the census data to determine the area which is most active in crime.

 For Presentation I have included Few slides explaining the meaning of homicides, and also some recommendations at the end.

+this work has been published on taleau Public and can be accessed at https://public.tableau.com/app/profile/parash3039/viz/HollywoodHomicidebyParashkumar_Individualwork/S1